maliksalman/messaging-grapes/README.md

 ## 3. Running pre-requisites

-These sample applications need a running instance of RabbitMQ to function.
-Since the apps use spring-cloud-streams abstraction, it can potentially work with Kafka instead of RabbitMQ, but that was never tested.
+These sample applications need a running instance of RabbitMQ or Kafka to function.
+Since the apps use spring-cloud-streams abstraction, it can potentially work with any of the spring-cloud-stream 'binders' but was only tested with RabbitMQ and Kafka.
 There are multiple ways of running RabbitMQ but the simplest might be to deploy the apps inside [Pivotal Web Services](https://run.pivotal.io/) with a running RabbitMQ service named `grapevine-service`.

 ## 3.1 Running with RabbitMQ (in docker)